frankkramer-lab/fhir-nursing-dashboard/README.md

 npm install
 ```

-Make sure you are connected with the university network or VPN to access the FHIR server.
-Open the connection to the
-FHIR server via SSH in the terminal.

 The connection parameters for the FHIR server are configured in
 the ```constants.js``` file in the ```src/utils``` folder.
 If the server address, user or password changes, you need to
 update the